Toucan: Taxonomy and systematics

-Genera
+The phylogenetic relationship between the toucans and the eight other families in the order Piciformes is shown in the cladogram below.
+The number of species in each family is taken from the list maintained by Frank Gill, Pamela C. Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).

-The toucan family has five extant genera as follows:
+The phylogenetic tree below shows the relationships of the toucans with the toucan-barbet and New World barbet genera, according to a 2023 study by Ostrow et al.

 Description

 Toucans range in size from the lettered aracari (Pteroglossus inscriptus), at 130 g and 29 cm, to the toco toucan (Ramphastos toco), at 680 g and 63 cm.
 Their bodies are short (of comparable size to a crow's) and compact.
 The tail is rounded and varies in length, from half the length to the whole length of the body.
 The neck is short and thick.
 The wings are small, as they are forest-dwelling birds who only need to travel short distances, and are often of about the same span as the bill-tip-to-tail-tip measurements of the bird.

 The legs of the toucan are strong and rather short.
 Their toes are arranged in pairs with the first and fourth toes turned backward.
 The majority of toucans do not show any sexual dimorphism in their coloration, the genus Selenidera being the most notable exception to this rule (hence their common name, "dichromatic toucanets").
 However, the bills of female toucans are usually shorter, deeper and sometimes straighter, giving more of a "blocky" impression compared to male bills.
 The feathers in the genus containing the largest toucans are generally purple, with touches of white, yellow, and scarlet, and black.
 The underparts of the araçaris (smaller toucans) are yellow, crossed by one or more black or red bands.
 The toucanets have mostly green plumage with blue markings.